TheCarsonWest/TheCarsonWest.github.io/test/content/Diffusion of Culture.md

 	* China (silk, porcelain, Confucianism),
 	* Greece (democracy, philosophy),
 	* Rome (law, architecture), etc
-*   **Largest Modern Hearth Arguable):** **The [United States](./../united-states/)** is often cited as a major modern cultural hearth due to its influence in areas like popular culture (music, film, fashion), technology, and political ideologies.
+*   **Largest Modern Hearth Arguable):** **The [[United States]]** is often cited as a major modern cultural hearth due to its influence in areas like popular culture (music, film, fashion), technology, and political ideologies.

 **Diffusion Processes:**

 *   **Relocation Diffusion:**
     *   **Definition:** The spread of cultural traits through the physical movement of people from one place to another.
-The [Culture](./../culture/) is literally carried with the migrants.
+The [[Culture]] is literally carried with the migrants.
-    *   **Examples:**  The spread of Christianity through missionary travels, the spread of pizza from Italy to the [United States](./../united-states/), the spread of specific dialects of languages through migration patterns, the diffusion of culinary traditions by immigrant communities.
+    *   **Examples:**  The spread of Christianity through missionary travels, the spread of pizza from Italy to the [[United States]], the spread of specific dialects of languages through migration patterns, the diffusion of culinary traditions by immigrant communities.
-    *   **Characteristics:**  The original hearth may retain some influence, but the [Cultural Trait](./../cultural-trait/) often adapts and changes in the new location.
+    *   **Characteristics:**  The original hearth may retain some influence, but the [[Cultural Trait]] often adapts and changes in the new location.
 The intensity of the trait may decrease with distance from the origin point unless reinforced by further migration.
     *   **Types:**  Forced migration (e.g., the transatlantic slave trade) and voluntary migration (e.g., European colonization) both contribute to relocation diffusion.

 *   **Contagious Diffusion:**